-Upgrading ISC Repositories to ISC 5.1
+Upgrading ISC Repositories to ISC 5.2

-If you have an existing ISC repository, you must upgrade it to be able to use it with ISC 5.1, as follows:
+If you have an existing ISC repository, you must upgrade it to be able to use it with ISC 5.2, as follows:

 Understand that the only Sybase version to which you can upgrade is the embedded Sybase ASA, 8.0.3.
-Also, understand that Oracle testing of ISC 5.1 has been done with Oracle Database 10g, Enterprise Edition Release 10.2.0.1.0 - 64 bit Production.
+Also, understand that Oracle testing of ISC 5.2 has been done with Oracle Database 10g, Enterprise Edition Release 10.2.0.1.0 - 64 bit Production.
 If you would like to use another version of Oracle 10g, see Oracle's compatibility information.

-- If you have an existing repository prior to ISC 4.2.5, you must contact ISC Marketing, e-mail: isc-mktg@cisco.com, for upgrade instructions.
-Then, proceed to Step 39. - If you have an existing ISC 4.2.5 or later repository, you must upgrade it to be able to use it with ISC 5.1, as explained in the "Upgrading ISC 4.2.5 or Later Repositories to ISC 5.1" section on page 2-25.
+- If you have an existing repository prior to ISC 5.1, refer to the Cisco IP Solution Center Installation Guide, 5.1 for detailed steps on how to move your repository to ISC 5.1.
+Then proceed to the "Upgrading ISC 5.1 or Later Repositories to ISC 5.2" section on page 2-25. - If you have an existing ISC 5.1 or later repository, you must upgrade it to be able to use it with ISC 5.2, as explained in the "Upgrading ISC 5.1 or Later Repositories to ISC 5.2" section on page 2-25.

-Note Regarding Location of ISC 5.1 Upgrade Tool
+Note Regarding Location of ISC 5.1 and 5.2 Upgrade Tools

-To upgrade your repository to ISC 5.1, you need to run the ISC 5.1 Upgrade Tool.
+To upgrade your repository to ISC 5.2, you first need to run the ISC 5.1 Upgrade Tool in case of releases prior to ISC 5.1 or the ISC 5.2 Upgrade Tool in case of an ISC 5.1 repository.

-The location for the ISC 5.1 upgrade tool has changed compared with the documentation for the previous ISC releases.
-You now need to access this tool from the ISC 5.1 CD-ROM:
+The location for the ISC 5.1 and 5.2 upgrade tools have changed compared with the documentation for the previous ISC releases.
+You now need to access these tools from the respective CD-ROMs (ISC 5.1 Upgrade Tool used as an example):